dwhall/HeyMac/docs/HeyMacProtocol.md

 optionally Body Information Elements and a way to distinguish the two.
-The difference between Header and Body IEs is that Body IEs are encrypted when the HeyMac frame is enciphered, but Header IEs are not.
+The difference between Header and Body IEs is that Header IEs are not encrypted when the HeyMac frame is encrypted.

 Intended use for IEs include:
-- a resender address for directed multi-hop routing
 - a packet sequence number
 - meta-data about the frame authentication algorithm
 - meta-data about the frame encryption algorithm